SaFrMo/Unity-Template/README.md

 # The SaFrMo Template #

+*MIT license - redistribute, modify, sell, etc. to your heart's content!*

 The SaFrMo template collects some of the most useful plugins and utility functions I've put together as a Unity developer.
 These are tools that I find myself importing on just about every project, so making them a public repo seems to be a good way to save myself and others some time in the future.

 ### How do I use it? ###